 Brandman University's Credential and Authorization Education programs are accredited by California Commission on Teacher Credentialing.

-The baccalaureate degree in nursing and Doctor of Nursing Practice at Brandman University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+The Baccalaureate of Science in Nursing (BSN) and Doctor of Nursing Practice (DNP) degrees are accredited by the Commission on Collegiate Nursing Education, One DuPont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

 Brandman University's Bachelor of Arts in Social Work program is accredited by the Council on Social Work Education (CSWE).